 Pre-heat Oven, Prepare Pan

 - Position oven rack in the center and pre-heat oven to 350 degrees.
 Prepare your pan.
-Spray or oil the bottom of the springform pan and line the bottom with parchment.
+Spray or butter the bottom of the springform pan and line the bottom with a parchment circle.

 Pit the Cherries